Last updated on February 9th, 2021

-- 1 tablespoon powdered sugar
+- 1 tablespoon confectioner's sugar

 Make the crust:

-Preheat the oven to 350 degrees F.
+- Preheat the oven to 350 degrees F.

-Whir the graham crackers and pretzels together in a food processor until they're pulverized into crumbs.
+- Whir the graham crackers and pretzels together in a food processor until they're pulverized into crumbs.
 Transfer to a large bowl.

-Bake for 10 minutes or until the crust is just turning golden brown.
+- Bake for 10 minutes or until the crust is just turning golden brown.
 Cool to room temperature.

-Make the salted caramel:
+Make the salted caramel and pudding:

 - Preheat the oven to 425 degrees F and bring a kettle of water to a boil.

 - Pour hot water from the kettle into the larger dish until it reaches halfway up the sides of the foil-covered dish.

 - Make the pudding layer as the caramel cooks and refrigerate.

-Before serving, whip the cream and powdered sugar together with an electric hand mixer or stand mixer fitted with the whisk attachment.
+- Before serving, whip the cream and confectioner's sugar together with an electric hand mixer or stand mixer fitted with the whisk attachment.